Celina Paralysis Injury Lawyer

 • Damages

 For instance, a physician owes their patients a legal and professional duty to exert reasonable care when providing them treatment.
 If the physician’s treatment falls below the standard of care for the medical field, they may be found to have breached their duty.
-However, merely proving that the physician breached their professional duty would not be enough for the claimant to secure an award of damages.

 The physician’s breach must have been the direct and proximate cause of the patient’s injuries, and they must have suffered compensable losses (i.e., medical bills, lost income, etc.) for them to claim civil damages.
 When the negligence of another party causes someone’s paralysis, whether that party is a careless doctor, reckless driver, or otherwise, an attorney would work diligently on their behalf to establish clear liability and fight for the compensation the individual deserves for their injuries.